Robbie X

 Robert Bell (born 6 January 1995), better known by his ring name Robbie X is an English professional wrestler.
-He is currently performing on the British independent circuit, particularly for Revolution Pro Wrestling (RevPro), where he is a former Undisputed British Cruiserweight Champion.
-He also appears in the New Japan Pro-Wrestling (NJPW), where he is a member of Bullet Club and its War Dogs sub-group.
+He works as a freelancer―predominantly on the British independent circuit and in Japan for New Japan Pro-Wrestling (NJPW), where he is a member of Unbound Co. and is a former IWGP Junior Heavyweight Tag Team Champion with stablemate Taiji Ishimori.

 Professional wrestling career

-British independent circuit (2007–present)
+British independent circuit (2008–present)

 Robbie X made his professional wrestling debut in 2008 for One Pro Wrestling, before featuring for promotions including This is Wrestling, Gerry Norton Promotions, Southside Wrestling Entertainment, Real Deal Wrestling, Dynamic Pro Wrestling and Shooting Star Wrestling between 2008 and 2012.
 Robbie X's first title win came on 28 October 2012, when he defeated Jonathan Gresham, Martin Kirby and champion Marty Scurll to win the SWE Speed King Title in an elimination match.
 On 17 November 2013, Robbie X & Mark Haskins won the SWE Tag Team Championship.
+Robbie X Made his TNT Extreme Wrestling debut on 2 February 2016.
+On 25 January 2025, Robbie X won the TNT Ultra X Champion.
+He vacated the title on 31 May 2025.